 Here Are Five Tips You Can Implement Immediately:

 Incorporating mini breaks into your schedule can provide vital breathing space during your day.
 It may sound strange if you have deadlines to meet but stepping away from your desk for 5-10 minutes can leave you reinvigorated and ready to take on the next task.

-For instance, a recent study of 1,000 UK adults found that 1-in-3 people who took regular breaks believed it boosted their productivity and energy levels.
+The research also suggests that just 29 minutes spent outdoors results in a 45% increase in productivity.
 It is important to try and focus on something else entirely during this time, too.
-Some good suggestions include calling a friend or family member, reading a book or listening to a favourite piece of music.
+Some good suggestions include calling a friend or family member, reading a book, or listening to a favorite piece of music.